Zotique Mageau

 Zotique Mageau (April 6, 1865 – March 14, 1951) was an Ontario merchant, notary and political figure.
 He represented Sturgeon Falls in the Legislative Assembly of Ontario as a Liberal member from 1911 to 1926.

-He was born in Sainte-Julienne, Quebec, the youngest son of Fabien (Félix) Mageau and Judith Roy.
+He was born in Sainte-Julienne, Canada East, the youngest son of Fabien (Félix) Mageau and Judith Roy.
 In 1887, he married Saladine Serré; he married Clara Perrault in 1912 after her death.
 He opened a general store in Sturgeon Falls with his brother-in-law, Eugène Serré.
 He also established a lumber company, and was one of the founders of Sturgeon Falls, Ontario.